sgl-project/sglang/rust/readme.md

 SGLang router is a standalone module implemented in Rust to achieve data parallelism across SGLang instances.

+## Architecture

+1. `src/`: rust impl of the router
+2. `py_src/`: lightweight python interafce on top of rust python binding.
+This will be published as `sglang-router` pypi package

 ## Installation

 WIP.
 Ideally just